How To Prepare For A VA Streamline Refinance

 Mortgage interest rates continue to stay low.
 Veterans who have purchased a home with a VA home loan in the past few years could likely reduce their interest rate and monthly mortgage payment with a VA streamline refinance loan.
 VA refinance rates also continue to remain low.
-In fact, according to Ellie Mae’s September 2019 Origination Insight Report, interest rates for VA loans decreased to 3.69% on average.
-This is 0.27% lower than interest rates for conventional and FHA loans.
+In fact, according to Ellie Mae’s January 2020 Origination Insight Report, interest rates for VA loans decreased to 3.64% on average.
+This is 0.39% lower than interest rates for conventional loans.

 Read more: Current VA Refinance Rates

 The most important part of preparing for a streamline refinance is deciding if the program is right for you.
 It really comes down to your financial goals — if you’re looking to lower your interest rate and monthly mortgage payment, than it’s worth considering.
 If you’re looking to get cash however, the IRRRL isn’t for you.
 For that, you’ll need to consider a VA cash-out refinance.